cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

 Each builtin works on a dedicated memory segment, which represents in the end a fixed address range.
-This commmunication method is called _memory-mapped I/O_: specific ranges of memory addresses dedicated to builtins.
+This communication method is called _memory-mapped I/O_: specific ranges of memory addresses dedicated to builtins.

 For a Cairo program to interact with a builtin, it simply